FreeBSD-Ask/FreeBSD-Ask/qian-yan/zhi-du-zhe-jie-fang-si-xiang-hui-gui-ben-zhen-gao-yang-ren-dao-zhu-yi-bu-zou-ku-nan-zhe-xue-de-xie-lu.md

 >
 > From Linus Torvalds < >
 >
-> Subject Re: SCO: " thread creation is about a thousand times faster than on native
+> Subject Re: SCO: “ thread creation is about a thousand times faster than on native
 >
 >
 > On Fri, 25 Aug 2000, Jamie Lokier wrote:
 >
 >> Well well.
-I think it's possible to over the best of user-space "fake"
+I think it's possible to over the best of user-space ”fake“
->> threads plus the advantages of "true" kernel threads in one blindingly
+>> threads plus the advantages of ”true“ kernel threads in one blindingly
 >> fast combination, in less than 8kB per thread.
 >
 > Talk is cheap.
 Show me the code.
 >
 > Linus
 >
-> ——Torvalds L. Re: SCO: "thread creation is about a thousand times faster than on native"[EB/OL].
+> ——Torvalds L. Re: SCO: ”thread creation is about a thousand times faster than on native“[EB/OL].
 (2000-08-25)[2026-04-04]. <https://lkml.org/lkml/2000/8/25/132>.

 > **思考题**
 >